MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 7, New death effect now will be shown when the line leaves the right way or fall into water

-8, Changed the font in game
+8, Changed the game font

 9, Slightly scaled down the difficulty of some levels

-10, Optimized the problem of lagging in most of the levels
+10, Optimized the problem of lagging in most levels

 11, Adjusted the content in credit